802.11ac (VHT) - Just the FactsBy Tom Carpenter On 07/05/2012 - 23 Comments

 Eventually, the MU-MIMO technology will benefit wireless LAN engineers in that the bigger pipe provided by 802.11ac can be better used within coverage areas.
 Of course, we will need the hardware and software that implements MU-MIMO, but that will come.

-The key technologies to explore are high bandwidth technologies and technologies that are real-time and low latency in nature.
-For example, VoIP and streaming desktops and applications.
-Citrix, VMware and other organizations are pushing for more and more desktop virtualization.
-While each individual desktop is not a significant load on the typical network , dozens or hundreds of users becomes very significant.
+The key technologies to explore are high bandwidth technologies and technologies that are real-time and low latency in nature—for example, VoIP and streaming desktops and applications.
+Citrix, VMware, and other organizations are pushing for more and more desktop virtualization.
+While each individual desktop is not a significant load on the typical network, dozens or hundreds of users become very significant.
 And with BYOD, many users will want to stream these desktops to their iPADs and Android tablets (eventually Windows 8 tablets?) and many of them will want one virtual desktop running on their “desktop computer” and another on their mobile device.
 While the desktop computer may be wired (with a huge emphasis on maybe), the mobile device most certainly will not.
 BYOD and desktop and application virtualization are certainly important areas that can benefit from 802.11ac.

 The current round of devices are, of course, based on the draft specification.
 According to the IEEE 802.11 timeline, final ratification is expected in December of 2013.
 While it is possible that it could be ratified early, it is more likely that it will either be ratified on time or a little late.
 Either way, the first flood of devices based on the final standard will not provide the full benefits.
 We are not seeing MU-MIMO in the first draft devices and may see many devices based on the ratified standard that do not implement it as well.
 The chips have to support it and the software hardware has to be configured and implemented to provide the value it brings.